 The bottom line on medications to treat dementia

 In short: the medications we currently have available to treat Alzheimer’s disease and other medications may help a little.
 The main harm people experience will be to their wallets.
 Don’t expect these drugs to work miracles and consider stopping them if you are concerned about drug costs or pill burden.

 And above all, don’t forget to think beyond medications, when it comes to optimizing brain function and delaying cognitive decline in dementia.

 This article was first published in 2016.
-It was reviewed and minor updates were made in June 2021.
+It was reviewed and updated in May 2022.